 One lesson you need to learn when you are trying to fix your broken marriage is that, sadly, your marriage may still end in divorce.

 If this is the case, the goal may be to have a civil divorce.
-Having the fur fly in a messy process will make your life worse.
-This is part of acceptance.

 Once you’ve established a decent foundation for yourselves, you can begin implementing these 5 things: